-Liverpool’s formation has been integral to Jurgen Klopp’s tactics, which have transformed the Premier League club into an elite team in recent years.
+Liverpool’s formation wasintegral to Jurgen Klopp’s tactics, which have transformed the Premier League club into an elite team in recent years.
 But old ways need to change.
 This season, Liverpool has made a number of exciting changes to its formation.
-This is likely to have a knock-on effect on its transfer poly and squad building.
+This is likely to have a knock-on effect on its transfer policy and squad building.

 Jurgen Klopp’s tactics are nearly as famous as the manager himself.
 When he first arrived at Liverpool, the German brought in the classic “gegenpress” style that had earned him such a reputation back at Borussia Dortmund in the Bundesliga.